jtl-transit/busdecomp/README.md

 busdecomp(baseline_filename, comparison_filename, port=8002)
 ```

-Once the program has finished running, the output .geoJSON file will be saved to [/output](output).
+Once the program has finished running, the output .geoJSON file will be saved to the [/output](output) folder with an output filename that is a concatenation of the two input filenames.

 ## Examples